Crop and Soil Management

 New Paradigms for Crop and Soil Management Workshop

-As a first activity, the "New Paradigms for Crop and Soil Management" workshop was held at The Linnean Society of London on 9th February 2011, in partnership with Environmental Sustainability KTN.
+As a first activity, the "New Paradigms for Crop and Soil Management" workshop was held at The Linnean Society of London on 9th February 2011, in partnership with the Environmental Sustainability KTN.
 The workshop brought together around 90 key UK and European stakeholders from the research-base, industry, government departments, policy makers and funders, growers and end-users of crop products, to learn and discuss the challenges facing the agriculture sector.
 A series of presentations provided workshop delegates with an opportunity to learn about some of the key issues driving the need for change in soil management.

 As next steps, following the successful "New Paradigms for Crop and Soil Management" workshop, we are keen to continue dialogue with workshop participants and other interested stakeholders from across the Agri-Food supply-chain.